Anger after Russia, China block U.N. action on Syria

 | BEIRUT/UNITED NATIONS

-BEIRUT/UNITED NATIONS Western and Arab states voiced outrage on Sunday after Russia and China vetoed a U.N. resolution that would have backed an Arab plan urging Syrian President Bashar al-Assad to give up power, and Washington vowed harsher sanctions against Damascus.
+BEIRUT/UNITED NATIONS Western and Arab countries responded with outrage on Sunday after Russia and China vetoed a U.N.
+Security Council resolution that would have backed an Arab plan urging Syrian President Bashar al-Assad to give up power.

 U.S. Secretary of State Hillary Clinton called the veto a "travesty".
-It came a day after activists say Syrian forces bombarded a district of Homs, killing more than 200 people in the worst night of bloodshed of the 11-month uprising.
+The vote came a day after activists say Syrian forces bombarded the city of Homs, killing more than 200 people in the worst night of bloodshed of the 11-month uprising.

 Russia said the resolution was biased and would have meant taking sides in a civil war.
-Syria is Moscow's only big ally in the Middle East, home to a Russian naval base and customer for its arms.
-China's veto appeared to follow Russia's lead.
+Syria is Moscow's rare ally in the Middle East, home to a Russian naval base and a customer for its arms.
+China's veto was widely seen as following Russia's lead.

-Washington's U.N. ambassador Susan Rice said she was "disgusted" by Russia and China's vetoes on Saturday, and "any further bloodshed that flows will be on their hands".
+Washington's U.N. ambassador Susan Rice said she was "disgusted" by Russia and China's vetoes, and "any further bloodshed that flows will be on their hands".

-British Foreign Secretary William Hague said Moscow and Beijing had turned their backs on the Arab world.
-France's Alain Juppe said they "carried a terrible responsibility in the eyes of the world and Syrian people".
+Britain's Foreign Minister William Hague said Moscow and Beijing had turned their backs on the Arab world.
+France's Alain Juppe said they "carried a terrible responsibility in the eyes of the world and Syrian people."

-Clinton said the United States would work with other nations to try to tighten "regional and national" sanctions against Assad's government "to dry up the sources of funding and the arms shipments that are keeping the regime's war machine going."

-"We will work to expose those who are still funding the regime and sending it weapons that are used against defenseless Syrians, including women and children," she said.
-"We will work with the friends of a democratic Syria around the world to support the opposition's peaceful political plans for change."

-Clinton did not give further details which nations might band together or precisely what they might do.
-But it appeared that the United States might seek to help organise a "Friends of Syria" group - proposed by French President Nicolas Sarkozy after the veto - to advance the Arab League initiative given the inability to make headway at the U.N. due to Russia and China.

-All 13 other members of the Security Council voted to back the resolution, which would have "fully supported" the Arab League plan for Assad to cede powers to a deputy, a withdrawal of troops from towns and a start to a transition to democracy.
+All 13 other members of the Security Council voted to back the resolution, which would have "fully supported" an Arab League plan under which Assad should cede powers to a deputy, withdraw troops from towns and begin a transition to democracy.

 The Western criticism was echoed in the Middle East, where Arab powers like Saudi Arabia and non-Arab Turkey have turned decisively against Assad in recent months.